Dietary Guidelines2023-05-25T12:08:29+02:00

 2 weeks prior to retreat:

 • Stop the usage of drugs and supplements.
-When in doubt, please contact our center.
+When in doubt, please contact us.

 • Begin reducing refined sugars, salt, caffeine, alcohol and other stimulants.